bogdatim/radius_event_handler/README.md

 For program building pull the master branch and unzip TBB library.
 After that execute "run.sh" script and it will build and run "radius_event_handler" program There is also udp_client program in corresponding folder.
 It can be used to generate two synthetic hardcoded RADIUS messages.
-To build the udp_client program just rane make and after that execute it without parameters.
+To build the udp_client program just run make and after that execute it without parameters.